 This is easier said than done, I know, but what I specifically mean about this is to change the way you think on certain things.

-This could be figuring out a new way for you to learn, (you may want to look at different learning methods such as verbal, physical or visual learning) which may help you to think about tasks in a way you didn’t before.
+This could be figuring out a new way for you to learn, (you may want to look at different learning methods such as verbal, physical or visual learning) which might help you to think about tasks in a way you didn’t before.

 You could also change the way you view people and situations i.e. learn not to be judgemental.

-Overall, try to think more openly about decisions you take in your life or situations you face; this approach in life can really enlighten you about certain things and teach you in ways you wouldn’t have thought before.
+Overall, try to think more openly about decisions you take in your life or situations you face; this approach in life can really enlighten you about certain things and teach you in ways you wouldn’t have thought of before.

 TASK: Next time when speaking to someone you are meeting for the first time, really take the time to listen to them and understand their views (rather than trying to exert your views on them too much).

-7. Invest in useful things that will make a difference to your life.
+7. Invest in useful things that will make a difference to your life

-1. Clothes shopping
+- Clothes shopping

-2. Product shopping
+- Product shopping

 Try to be more conscious about the choices you make when shopping because you could easily be saving a lot of money to spend on more useful things, which brings me to…